digna-ai/releases/2024.09/Command Line Inteface.md

 ## Using `tls-status` Command

-The `tls-status` command in the DIGNA CLI is used to query the status of the Traffic Light System (TLS) for a specific table within a project on a given date.
+The `tls-status` command in the ***digna*** CLI is used to query the status of the Traffic Light System (TLS) for a specific table within a project on a given date.
 The Traffic Light System provides insights into the data's health and quality, indicating any issues or alerts that may need attention.

 ### Command Usage